-Our guide to volunteering post Covid-19
+Our guide to volunteering after Covid-19

 We have been asked a lot of questions recently about volunteering post Covid-19.
 With that in mind, we hope this guide to volunteering in the current climate reassures volunteers about the safety procedures we have put in place at Imire.
 We have also given some current information about travel to Zimbabwe.

 You can also download our Covid-19 FAQs document.

 Airlines and airports have put in place strict and comprehensive health and safety policies to build a renewed confidence in air travel.
 It is worth checking out the IATA (International Air Transport Association) website and reading their guidance and advice for airlines.
 Their blog posts about how air is circulated on planes, and links to research into the transmission of viruses on board aircraft are also interesting.

 We suggest that you contact your preferred airline or visit their website to find out answers to the following questions before booking your flight or getting on board:

 - Do you test your cabin crew regularly?

 - How do you implement social distancing on your planes?